Bud Riley

-Early years
+Early life

 Riley was born and raised in Guin, Alabama, a community in the western part of the state.
 His father died when he was 12, and he quit high school at age 17 during World War II to join the U.S. Navy.
 Following the war, he returned to western Alabama and later enrolled at nearby East Mississippi Junior College in Scooba.

-College
+College career

 Riley's junior college football prowess in his early 20s led him to the attention of University of Idaho head football coach Dixie Howell, a hall of fame player in the 1930s from Alabama, who was tipped off by a friend.
 Riley, at and 155 lb, informed Howell he was significantly larger than he actually was, which earned him an invitation to campus.
 Upon his arrival in Moscow in 1948, Howell wanted the undersized Riley to run off; though he had an assistant coach place Riley in a post-practice tackling drill with a much larger player, Riley prevailed and stayed on the team.

 He played halfback for the Vandals in the Pacific Coast Conference from 1948 to 1950 under Howell.
 In the home opener against Oregon in 1948, Riley scored the Vandals' only touchdown in a 15–8 loss in his first game at Neale Stadium.
 The 1948 Ducks featured Norm Van Brocklin and John McKay, and finished the regular season at 9–1 as PCC co-champions.
 Riley also played for the Vandals' baseball team.